KulkarniMihir/KulkarniMihir/README.md

-# 💼 [Your Name] - GitHub Portfolio
+# 💼 [Mihir Kulkarni]

 Welcome to my GitHub portfolio!
-I’m [Your Name], a [Your Job Title, e.g., Software Developer, Data Scientist, etc.] passionate about [your field of interest, e.g., building scalable web applications, data analysis, machine learning, etc.].
+I’m [Mihir], a [Data Scientist] experienced in building end to end scalable AI/ML solutions.
+I'm passionate about [Scalable ML Systems, Data Science & GenAI].
 This repository showcases a selection of my work, projects, and achievements in tech.

 ---